 No need to fiddle with it too much, either.
 The complex flavor is best paired with simple ingredients.
 Roast.
 Salt.
 Onion.
 Aaand a few other things.
 But yeah, that’s pretty much it.
 Did I mention that active prep time is only 10 minutes?
 (15 if you make gravy!)

 Just one more thing.
 The sauce is absolutely fab over scrambled eggs.

-- 3-5 dried ancho chilies, seeded and torn into little pieces (I find that using three produces a roast with a heat range that is usually comfortable for small children.)
+- 3-5 dried ancho chilies (seeded and torn into little pieces - I find that using three produces a heat range typically comfortable for small children.)

 - 1 tbs thyme

 - 1 cup chicken broth (or substitute water)

 - Rub salt on the roast and place it in the crockpot to rest for 1/2 to 1 hour (this improves the tenderness of the meat).

 - In the meantime, chop onions, dice chili's, peel and crush garlic, get your stock ready and pull the spices off the rack.

 - When the roast has rested, place remaining ingredients in the crockpot and cook on low for 7-8 hours, or until tender.